Making sure your website is accessible for all people is a great goal, and it’s one everyone should shoot for.

 Plus, Deque is a leader in accessibility on the web and with apps.
 Outside of the extension, they have a ton of resources that can help you make sure your website is accessible for all people.

-It’s definitely worth checking out and
+It’s definitely worth checking out and using it to make sure your website is as accessible as possible.

 Finally, a tool I love to use to quickly check accessibility on websites I’m creating is the HTML_CodeSniffer.
 It’s quick, easy to use and can point you in the right direction for fixing some of the biggest accessibility issues.